June 25

 So even though more expensive up front, the clad stainless is a much better way to go.

-Don't buy a nonstick skillet or sauté pan for everyday use.
-Just don't do it!
-Save it for eggs and other delicate foods, or consider using a well-seasoned cast iron or carbon steel pan instead: they're almost as nonstick, and much more durable.
+Don't buy a nonstick pan for everyday use.
+Save it for eggs and other delicate foods, or consider using a well-seasoned cast iron or carbon steel pan instead: they're almost as nonstick, and last forever.

 back to top